liquidiert/epal/README.md

 When called in CLI, command should be like following example:
 python epal_parser.py [epal_file] [binary_filename]
 epal will be constantly developed and is easily extendable!
 An IDE will probably provided one day!
+The .idea folder is a Pycharm project for open source development

 ## Why C++ as bridge?